Service and Assistance Animal Policy

 A "Service Animal" is a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 In some cases, a miniature horse may be permitted as a Service Animal.
 Other animals, whether wild or domestic, do not qualify as Service Animals.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 Service Animals are working animals, not pets.
 The work or task a Service Animal has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as Service Animals.

 Service Animals in training: Individuals qualified to train animals to aid and guide persons with disabilities are afforded the same rights to those individuals who require the assistance of a Service Animal.
-If you are training an animal to aid and guide persons with disabilities, you must contact Disability and Accessibility Services Office and comply with the requirements set forth in this policy.
+If you are training an animal to aid and guide persons with disabilities, you must contact Student Accessibility Services Office and comply with the requirements set forth in this policy.

 B. Assistance Animal